tomowang/hugo-theme-tailwind/README.md

 ### Git

-You can add the theme as a submodule by running the following command in the root directory of your Hugo site:
+Add the theme as a submodule by running the following command in the root directory of your Hugo site:

 ```bash